 Socially was probably the hardest.
 As previously mentioned, I had horrible anxiety around social situations.
 Or really, around people in general.
 At first, I challenged myself in little ways, though at the time they seemed enormous.
 I began to call friends to get coffee with me, or get our nails done.
 Once I had built up enough confidence in myself and realized I could hold a conversation and be fun for an hour or two, I stepped up.
 When my friends would call and invite me to parties, instead of saying I’m sick or tired or have homework, I would say yes.
 For a few solid months, I was miserable.
 I kept putting myself out there, though, in hopes that I would eventually begin to actually enjoy spending my time as normal teenagers do.
 Today I do.

 After a solid while of doing well, I hit a minor plateau.
 For a while, I thought that this was “as good as it was going to get.”
 This is where the self-insight work came in handy.
 Slowly, I began to realize that, frankly, I will always be a perfectionist.
 That’s okay, and that doesn’t mean that I will always have eating disordered thoughts and be unhappy with my body.
-For me, it wasn’t about trying to rid myself of my perfectionist tendencies, but rather, redefining my image of perfection.
-My “perfect person” still had a great body, but she added some curves and gained a few pounds!
-She exercised, but to feel healthy and strong, and not in a panic about eating too much at lunch.
+For me, it wasn’t about trying to rid myself of my perfectionist tendencies, but rather, redefining my image of perfection and who I wanted to be.
+I stopped idealizing waif bodies; healthy Kristina was beautiful and had a real woman’s body.
+She exercised to feel healthy and strong, and not in a panic about eating too much at lunch.
 She ate ice cream with her friends, and was able to laugh at herself.
-She got excited about books, and current events, and things going on in the world.
+She got excited about books, and current events, and making a difference in the world.
 She radiated an inner confidence that made people gravitate towards her.
 She was happy.

 I never believed I’d be one of those girls who ate whatever they wanted and embraced their healthy bodies.
 I also never tried.
 There was no click, no “magical pill” to cure me.
 I made a conscious decision to change my life, and worked at it.
 Now I’m a real person.
 I have hopes and dreams.
 I have real relationships.
 I go out and socialize.
 I care about important things instead of how many calories I ate for lunch or how much I weigh.
 People don’t pity me anymore, they want to be friends with me.
 None of this would be possible if I hadn’t gotten rid of my eating disorder.
 So, as a dear friend of mine once told me: You have a choice.
 Miserable sick little girl who misses out on everything.
 Or real girl who LIVES.
 Try it.